ksu-cs-textbooks/cis301/content/4-chapter/4_3-orRules.md

 We can read the justification `∨i1 1` as: OR introduction 1 from line 1, or "create a OR statement that puts the claim from line 1 on the first (left) side, and puts something new on the second side".

-Here is a simple example showing the syntax of the `∨i2` rule in Logika:
+Here is a simple example showing the syntax of the `∨i2` rule:

 ```text
 p ⊢ q ∨ p